OlegEnot/atsu-systemd/README.md

 ./atsu-uninstall.sh
 ```
 #

+**Important points:**

+> A user is created, in the user group on behalf of which the script for the service with the home directory /opt/atsumeru is launched.

+> The content is supposed to be stored in the same directory (symlinks are supported).

-The script works on debian based distributions
+> The script works on debian based distributions

 #